hsalvesen/Oceans2700/README.md

 ___

 ## Roles
-HJLLMS functioned like a start-up, forming a lateral hierachy, where each member was responsible for their own work, and there was no one overarching lead.
+HJLLMS functioned like a start-up, forming a lateral hierarchy, where each member was responsible for their own work, and there was no one overarching lead.
 The responsibilities for each of the Exercises and subtasks are detailed above under Group Members.
 ___
 ___

 ## Minutes
 Lab minutes and outside-of-lab minutes for meetings are recorded as READMEs, located in the corresponding "minutes" folder.
-Each are dated and include goals, regular progress reporting and actionables.
+Each is dated and includes goals, regular progress reporting and actionable.
 ___
 ___

 # Exercise 1 : Safe Crack

-## High Level Overview:
+## High-Level Overview:
 This experience includes a simulated vault cracking sequence which is realised through the interaction between an STM32F303 Discovery board, a potentiometer, a lock-picking robot's servo, and an LED light.
-The concept is centered around the notion of a vault with a dial lock.
-The dial, represented by the potentiometer, rests on a Cartesian plane and needs to be manipulated in a certain pattern to 'crack' the vault's code, similar to how a lock-picking robot would function.
+The concept is centred around the notion of a vault with a dial lock.
+The deal, represented by the potentiometer, rests on a Cartesian plane and needs to be manipulated in a certain pattern to 'crack' the vault's code, similar to how a lock-picking robot would function.
 The STM32F303 Discovery board is the heart of the system, responsible for interfacing with the potentiometer and mimicking the movements of a lock-picking robot's servo.

 ## Subtasks
 1. Interfacing with Potentiometer: The STM32F303 Discovery board must be programmed to read the analog inputs from the potentiometer, which represents the dial on the vault.
 The position of the dial is determined by the resistance of the potentiometer, which changes as it is turned.